 The Bonaly 20 is Katherine’s first bike to come with gears.
 The 6 gear shift up and down is very simple to operate with her right hand and is unobtrusive on the handlebars, along with the brakes.

 Obviously the move to gears can be confusing at first, and initially she was riding constantly in 1st gear.
 As the concept of gears, and the help this would give her when riding, began to sink in we were grateful for the simplicity of the Hoy shifters.

-Editors Note - we've been notified by a Cycle Sprog reader that for 2020 the Bonaly 20 has been upgraded to have a 7 speed block and trigger shifters
+Editors Note – we’ve been notified that in 2020 the Bonaly 20 was been upgraded to have a 7 speed block and trigger shifters

 How did Katherine get on with riding the Hoy Bonaly 20?